Boosting efficiency in the real estate industry.

 Improving efficiencies for paper-based workflows

-JA Amenity House, the company that implemented Smart Contracts, provides apartment and condominium management in Kanagawa Prefecture.
+JA Amenity House, the company that implemented Smart Contracts, provides flat and condominium management in Kanagawa Prefecture.
 JA Amenity House prides itself for being the number one company based in Kanagawa Prefecture in terms of number of units managed.

-“In order to drive business efficiency, we simply had to re-examine the traditional paper-based contract process,” says Mr. Teruo Koyota, Head of the Rental Management Department for JA Amenity House.
+“In order to drive business efficiency, we simply had to re-examine the traditional paper-based contract process,” says Mr Teruo Koyota, Head of the Rental Management Department for JA Amenity House.
 “Around 2018, we started to look into digital solutions.
 After comparing several options, we selected the Smart Contracts electronic signature service from At Home.”

-Starting with tenants’ email addresses
+Starting with tenets’ email addresses

-For tenants who registered their email addresses, they would open the renewal notification email on their computers or mobile devices and tap on the included link.
+For tenets who registered their email addresses, they would open the renewal notification email on their computers or mobile devices and tap on the included link.
 This would allow them to view documents in a browser.
 After reading the content, they either typed their names into the signature field or signed by hand.
 Then they simply tapped on the “Click to sign” button to complete their electronic signatures.

-“The Adobe Acrobat Sign Admin Console allows us to check on contract document status in real time, so there was no need to search through stored paper documents like before,” says Mr. Tomoya Ono, Assistant Group Supervisor for the At Home Core Services Planning Office.
+“The Adobe Acrobat Sign Admin Console allows us to check on contract document status in real time, so there was no need to search through stored paper documents like before,” says Mr Tomoya Ono, Assistant Group Supervisor for the At Home Core Services Planning Office.
 “Being able to check on a contract in real time made Adobe Acrobat Sign a perfect match for digital contracts in the real estate industry.”

 “Being able to check on a contract in real time made Adobe Acrobat Sign a perfect match for digital contracts in the real estate industry.”

-Mr. Tomoya Ono
+Mr Tomoya Ono

 Assistant Group Supervisor, Core Services Planning Office, At Home Co., Ltd.

-Eliminating labor through digitization
+Eliminating labour through digitisation

 JA Amenity House started using Smart Contracts for its contract renewal process in January 2019.
 While the company is currently operating a pilot test by switching over only part of its renewal contracts to electronic contracts, the results are clear.